 Overview

 Mössbauer spectroscopy is a bulk characterization technique that examines the nuclear excitation of an atom by gamma rays in the solid state.
-The resulting Mössbauer spectrum provides information about the oxidation state, spin state, and electronic environment around the target atom.
+The resulting Mössbauer spectrum provides information about the oxidation state, spin state, and electronic environment around the target atom, which, in combination, gives evidence about electronic structure and ligand arrangement (geometry) of the molecule.
 In this video, we will learn about the basic principles of Mössbauer spectroscopy and collect a zero field 57Fe Mössbauer spectrum of ferrocene.

 Principles

+Nuclear Spin Angular Momentum (I)

+The nuclear spin (I) of an atom is defined as the total angular momentum of the nucleus.
+The ground state nuclear spin for a given atom is dependent on the number of protons and neutrons in the nucleus and can be a half integer value (1/2, 3/2, 5/2, etc) or an integer value (1, 2, 3, etc).
+Nuclear spin excited states, I + 1n, where n is an integer value, exist and can be accessed if enough energy is applied to the nucleus.

-Experiment setup
+Instrument setup

-During the Mössbauer experiment, a solid sample, frequently suspended in an oil, is irradiated with gamma rays.
+The general instrument setup is shown in Figure 1.
+The source that generates gamma rays is connected to a driver, which continuously moves the source with respect to the sample (the necessity of this will be explained below).
+The gamma rays then hit the solid sample, which is frequently suspended in an oil.
+Upon passing through the sample, the resulting transmitted radiation hits the detector, which measures the intensity of the beam upon interaction with the sample.

+Gamma ray generation

 The source used to generate the gamma rays for the experiment needs to be of the same isotope as the atoms in the sample that are absorbing the radiation.
 For example, for 57Fe Mössbauer spectroscopy, a radioactive 57Co source is utilized.
 57Co decays (half life = 272 days) to the excited state of 57Fe, I = 5/2.
 The resulting excited state further decays to either the I = 3/2 excited state or to the I = 1/2 ground state.
 Relaxation from the I = 3/2 excited state of 57Fe to the ground state produces a gamma ray of desired energy for the experiment.
-However, the energy of the generated gamma ray does not exactly match the energy required for a nuclear excitation of the atom in a given molecule.
+However, the energy of the generated gamma ray does not exactly match the energy required for a nuclear excitation of the atom in a molecule.
 Returning to the example of 57Fe, the energy levels of the I = 1/2 and I = 3/2 states change upon putting Fe within a molecule, where the oxidation and spin state of the metal as well as the ligand environment have an effect on the electron field gradient at Fe.
 Therefore, to tune the energy of the resulting gamma ray, the source is moved with respect to the sample during the experiment using a driver (Figure 1).
 Therefore, the conventional “energy” unit in Mössbauer spectroscopy is mm/s.